Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

-Recently, \citeauthor{pet-sko:laminar}~\citeyearpar{pet-sko:laminar} introduced an aggregation rule called \myemph{Rule X} for approval-based committee elections.
-In that setting, they showed that Rule X satisfies a combination of appealing proportionality properties.
+Recently, \citet{pet-sko:laminar} introduced an aggregation rule for approval-based committee elections that they called Rule X. In that setting (approval-based committee elections) the rule satisfies a combination of appealing proportionality properties.
 Here, we extend it to the more general model of participatory budgeting, that is, to the model with arbitrary costs and utilities.
+We will call this rule the \emph{Method of Equal Shares}, because it works by dividing the available budget equally between voters, and (to the extent it is possible) sharing the cost of each project equally between the voters who approve the project.
+For brevity, we often refer to the rule as simply \emph{Equal Shares}.